hola/challenge_word_classifier/blog/03-testing-progress.md

 Sorry to keep you waiting!
 Alexey Feldgendler here on behalf of Hola, explaining what's going on.

+See also the [Russian version](https://habrahabr.ru/company/hola/blog/302922/) of this page.

 ## 312 solutions to test

 First of all, thanks to everyone who participated!
 We have received an overwhelming response: 603 submissions from 312 unique participants.
 Because we only test the latest submission from each participant, we now have **312 solutions** to test.
 I hope this partly explains why it's taking so long.